 The TCEQ re-initiated the proposed rules under 30 Texas Administrative Code Chapter 101, Subchapter B to implement the FCAA fee requirement.
-The commission approved publication of the proposed rules at the agenda on November 14, 2012 and published the rules in the Texas Register on November 30, 2012.
-Comments received from the United States Environmental Protection Agency are now available and remaining comments are posted below.
+The commission approved publication of the proposed rules on November 14, 2012 and published the rules in the Texas Register on November 30, 2012.
+Comments were received from the United States Environmental Protection Agency and other interested parties and are posted below.
 These rules were adopted by the TCEQ on May 22, 2013.
-Baseline amounts are due by September 19, 2013.

 - Section 185 Termination Determination Request